 Veterans come to the private-sector workforce with a lot to offer, including advanced training in specialized fields such as logistics, security, information technology, personnel management and administration.
 They understand the complexities of doing business with the U.S. government and the importance of following instructions and protocol.
 They appreciate the need for teamwork and leadership, and they work well under pressure.
 In other words, veterans have the skills needed to start and manage a business.

 The Office of Veterans Business Development is the advocacy arm of the U.S. government for veterans in business.
-Besides acting as an ombudsman, the OVBD provides oversight of federal procurement programs for veteran-owned and service-disabled-veteran-owned small businesses.
+Besides acting as an ombudsman, the OVBD provides oversight of federal procurement programs for veteran-owned and service-disabled veteran-owned small businesses.

-The OVBD works with regional offices of the Small Business Administration, the state’s Small Business Development Centers and SCORE — the Service Corp of Retired Executives — to help veterans draw up plans and marketing strategies for the enterprises they want to start or expand.
+The OVBD works with regional offices of the U.S. Small Business Administration, the state’s Small Business Development Centers and SCORE — the Service Corp of Retired Executives — to help veterans draw up plans and marketing strategies for the enterprises they want to start or expand.

 The New Mexico Veterans Business Outreach Center also helps veterans take businesses from startup to maturity.
 The NM VBOC, which works statewide from its office in Albuquerque, can help with such basic work as deciding on a company name or securing a Data Universal Numbering System, or DUNS, number, which is essential when bidding on a government contract or applying for a grant.
 The office also assists vets who want to apply for low-interest Patriot Express loans specifically designed to help veterans, and it educates federal contractors, purchasing agents and veterans themselves about laws that give preference to veterans.